chef/automate/components/docs-chef-io/content/automate/loadbalancer_configuration.md

    sudo systemctl restart haproxy
    ```

-## Option 2: 4 Load Balancers Setup, separate for Automate and separate for Chef Server
+## 4 Load Balancers Setup, separate for Automate and separate for Chef Server

 ### Load Balancer setup using NGINX